gnss-ro/aws-opendata/awsgnssroutils/README.md

 data download capability, and collocation save capability.
 Several defaults must be set in advance if these algorithms are to work.

+### Set defaults

-**Set defaults.** Several defaults must be set for access to various online data sources.
+Several defaults must be set for access to various online data sources.
 The [Space-Track](http://www.space-track.org) site contains two-line element satellite orbit data that are used in the rotation-collocation algorithm.
 The user must establish an account---with username and password---on